This gist is intended to help you deal with the following error conditions:

 -

 Create a directory to hold the GoSungrow configuration and its runtime artifacts.
-These instructions assume the following but the actual directory can have any name and be located be anywhere:
+These instructions assume the following but the actual directory can have any name and can be located anywhere:

 Use the following JSON as a template: